email2ify/friends/README.md

 This project was developed using agile methodologies by delivering small features in incrementally with a three phase loop.

-All stories were assigned to epics, Must have, should have, could have and assigned to sprints.
-They were assigned to carry along as the project is progressing and stories allocated accordingly to the complexity.
+Stories were assigned to epics, prioritized under the Todo, In progress, and Done.
+They were assigned to track and monitor the progress of the project and stories allocated accordingly to the complexity.
 "Todo" stories is where I have listed the 'to do' stories lines, and "In progress" is where I have on-going work work in the tast mangement listed, likewise 'Done list', where I have the task completed.

 The Kanban board was created using github projects and can be located [here](https://github.com/users/email2ify/projects/12) and can be viewed to see more information on the project cards.
 All stories except the documentation tasks have a full set of acceptance criteria in order to define the functionality that marks that story as complete.